syncfusion-content/blazor-docs/blazor/diagram-component/group.md

 ---
 layout: post
 title: Group in Blazor Diagram Component | Syncfusion
-description: Learn here all about group in Syncfusion Blazor Diagram component and more.
+description: Learn here all about how to create and update the group in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram Component
 documentation: ug
 ---

-# Group
+# Group in Blazor Diagram Component

 Group is used to cluster multiple nodes and connectors into a single element.
 It acts like a container for its children (nodes, groups, and connectors).
 Every change made to the group also affects the children.
 Child elements can be edited individually.